As the saying goes… what goes up, must come down.

 So, you can begin to see why we’ve listed the RBA board meeting dates above – they can mark the start of interest rate changes and be a big deal for mortgage holders.

-Why have we seen so many interest rate rises?
+Let’s rewind.
+Why did we see so many interest rate rises between 2022 – 2023?

 As it stands, we’ve experienced 13 RBA cash rate rises since May 3rd 2022 (this was the first time we had a cash rate rise since November 2010).
 Why exactly?